 How serious is melanoma?Melanoma is a very serious cancer.
-This year, more than 106,110 people in the United States will be diagnosed with melanoma (62,260 men and 43,850 women) and more than 7,180 are expected to die due to the disease (4,600 men and 2,580 women).
+In 2022, an estimated 99,780 people in the United States will be diagnosed with invasive melanoma (57,180 men and 42,600 women) and 7,650 people are estimated to die due to the disease (5080 men and 2,570 women).
 Most people will be treated successfully if melanoma is found early, but even some diagnosed with an early melanoma will unfortunately relapse.

 What is the survival rate for melanoma?Melanoma survival rates provide the proportion of people with a particular stage of melanoma who are alive after a predetermined amount of time, normally five or ten years, after diagnosis.
 While these numbers can be helpful to you in making treatment and other decisions – they do not dictate how long you will live.
 They are not “your” numbers.

 Most of the time, you will see these numbers written as five-year survival rate.
 So, a 95% five-year survival rate can be understood as ninety five out of 100 people will be alive five years after diagnosis.